Pablo Neruda: Rumored murder and exhumation

-In June 2013, a Chilean judge ordered that an investigation be launched, following suggestions that Neruda had been killed by the Pinochet regime for his pro-Allende stance and political views.
-Neruda's driver, Manuel Araya, claimed that he had seen Neruda 2 days prior to his death and that doctors had administered poison as the poet was preparing to go into exile.
-Araya claimed that he was driving Neruda to buy medicine when he was suddenly stopped by military personnel, who arrested him, hijacked the Fiat 125 he was driving and took him to police headquarters where they tortured Araya.
+In June 2013, a Chilean judge ordered an investigation to be launched following suggestions that Neruda had been killed by the Pinochet regime due to his pro-Allende stance and political views.
+Neruda's driver, Manuel Araya, claimed that he had seen Neruda two days before his death and that doctors had administered poison as the poet was preparing to go into exile.
+Araya claimed that he was driving Neruda to buy medicine when he was suddenly stopped by military personnel who arrested him, hijacked the Fiat 125 he was driving, and took him to police headquarters where they tortured him.
 He found out Neruda had died after Santiago Archbishop Raúl Silva Henríquez informed him.
 In December 2011, Chile's Communist Party asked Chilean Judge Mario Carroza to order the exhumation of the remains of the poet.
 Carroza had been conducting probes into hundreds of deaths allegedly connected to abuses of Pinochet's regime from 1973 to 1990.
 Carroza's inquiry during 2011–12 uncovered enough evidence to order the exhumation in April 2013.
-Eduardo Contreras, a Chilean lawyer who was leading the push for a full investigation, commented: "We have world-class labs from India, Switzerland, Germany, the US, Sweden, they have all offered to do the lab work for free."
-The Pablo Neruda Foundation fought the exhumation under the grounds that the Araya's claims were unbelievable.
+Eduardo Contreras, a Chilean lawyer who was leading the push for a full investigation, commented, "We have world-class labs from India, Switzerland, Germany, the US, Sweden; they have all offered to do the lab work for free."
+The Pablo Neruda Foundation fought the exhumation on the grounds that Araya's claims were unbelievable.

 In June 2013, a court order was issued to find the man who allegedly poisoned Neruda.
-Police were investigating Michael Townley, who was facing trial for the killings of General Carlos Prats (Buenos Aires, 1974), and ex-Chancellor Orlando Letelier (Washington, 1976).
+Police were investigating Michael Townley, who was facing trial for the killings of General Carlos Prats (Buenos Aires, 1974), and ex-Chancellor, Orlando Letelier (Washington, 1976).
 The Chilean government suggested that the 2015 test showed it was "highly probable that a third party" was responsible for his death.